“We’ve got the best coffee machine in Australia,” says Jin Lyu, co-founder of Humm Coffee Roasters, a cafe that opened in North Sydney late last year.

 While coffee is clearly the focus at Humm, the food is excellent too.
 The menu isn’t revolutionary, but it deftly incorporates popular Sydney fare without feeling clichéd or overwrought.

-“We do this fancy bacon and egg roll with a really high-quality bacon, yuzu sesame coleslaw and kewpie mayo,” says Christopher.
+“We do this fancy bacon and egg roll with a really high-quality bacon, yuzu sesame coleslaw and Kewpie mayo,” says Christopher.
 “We didn’t want to do the same thing as everyone else, but we still want to incorporate flavours that are popular.”

-Situated a 10-minute walk from the North Sydney train station hub, Humm is a peaceful option in an area that gets pretty busy during the week.
+A 10-minute walk from the North Sydney train station hub, Humm is a peaceful option in an area that gets pretty busy during the week.
 The cafe has a neighbourhood vibe with pleasant, tree-shaded outdoor seating and a large, timber-dominated indoor space.
 And as one of the only North Sydney cafes open on the weekends, it’s quickly become a favourite among locals.

 Humm Coffee Roasters

 This article first appeared on Broadsheet on January 31, 2019.
 Menu items may have changed since publication.